 The first thing to check is the connections.
 Make sure the wire connections between the battery and the starter aren’t loose.
 Loose connections can prevent the starter from receiving enough amps from the battery to run correctly.

 Try tightening the battery terminal connectors using a ratchet.
 If everything seems good, try to follow the positive wire with your hand.
 Technically, the positive wire from the battery should split into two, one going to the starter and one to the alternator.
 Follow the wire going to the starter and try to shake it a little to see if the connection to the starter seems loose.

 If everything is alright, you could try bypassing the positive wire from the battery to the starter with a big jumper cable and turning the key to the START position.

 Check the engine grounds

 A starter doesn’t have a ground wire coming from the battery.
-The ground is supplied to the starter via its outer frame in contact with the transmission.
+Instead, the ground is supplied to the starter via its outer frame in contact with the transmission.
 The transmission itself gets its ground from one or more ground wires connected between the transmission and the car’s body.
-If for some reason the wire is rusted or damaged, it could create an open circuit in the starting system, thus preventing the starter from running.
+If, for some reason, the wire is rusted or damaged, it could create an open circuit in the starting system, thus preventing the starter from running.

 The transmission’s ground wire and the engine’s ground wires too.
 Sometimes a bad engine ground can also affect the quality of the overall ground provided to the starter.
 It must be in perfect condition for the starter to do what it’s designed to do.